 - You do not have to make a police report to get the forensic exam.
 Evidence can be collected anonymously and stored for up to two years.
 The Victims Compensation Assistance Program (VCAP) pays for the cost of the exam.

-- Emergency department staff at local hospitals can call us to have a medical advocate speak with you while at the hospital to provide you with support, options, safety planning, and resources during this difficult time.
+- Emergency department staff at local hospitals can call us to have a medical advocate speak with you to provide you with support, options, safety planning, and resources during this difficult time.
 There is no charge for this service.

 Bridge residents will work with a case manager and life skills advocate to develop goals and skills necessary for independent living.
 Additionally, residents will have access to the support they need to heal from their trauma, such as support groups and individual and group counseling.